tomoleary/hessianaveraging/applications/neural_operators/README.md

 These examples require the [`hippyflow`](https://github.com/hippylib/hippyflow) and [`hippylib`](https://github.com/hippylib/hippylib), which in turn require fenics 2019.1.0

-I recommend creating a separate environment for the process of generating the training data.
+We recommend creating a separate environment for the process of generating the training data.

 ### Installation